metagenomics/submg/README.md

 3 - Create a template config file using:
 ```
-submg-cli makecfg --outfile /path/to/your/config.yaml --submit_samples 2 --submit_paired_end_reads 2 --submit_assembly --submit_bins --coverage_from_bam
+submg-cli makecfg --outfile /path/to/your/config.yaml --submit-samples 2 --submit-paired-end-reads 2 --submit-assembly --submit-bins --coverage-from-bam
 ```
 4 - Fill out the config file (it contains explanations and examples for each line)

 5 - Do a test submission of to the [ENA Development Service](#ena-development-service):
 ```
-submg-cli submit --config /path/to/your/config.yaml --staging_dir /path/to/empty/directory1 --logging_dir /path/to/empty/directory2 --submit_samples --submit_reads --submit_assembly --submit_bins
+submg-cli submit --config /path/to/your/config.yaml --staging-dir /path/to/empty/directory1 --logging_dir /path/to/empty/directory2 --submit-samples --submit-reads --submit-assembly --submit-bins
 ```
 6 - If there are no errors, create a study object through the web interface of the [ENA production service](https://www.ebi.ac.uk/ena/submit/webin/login)

 7 - Submit your data to the production server using
 ```
-submg-cli submit --config /path/to/your/config.yaml --staging_dir /path/to/empty/directory3 --logging_dir /path/to/empty/directory4 --submit_samples --submit_reads --submit_assembly --submit_bins --development_service 0
+submg-cli submit --config /path/to/your/config.yaml --staging-dir /path/to/empty/directory3 --logging_dir /path/to/empty/directory4 --submit-samples --submit-reads --submit-assembly --submit-bins --development-service 0
 ```

 ## ENA Development Service
 ENA provides a [development service](https://ena-docs.readthedocs.io/en/latest/submit/general-guide/interactive.html) to trial your submission before uploading your data to the production server.
 We strongly suggest submitting to the production server only after a test submission with identical parameters was successful.
 Otherwise, you might end up with incomplete or incorrect submissions, with no ability to correct or remove them.
-Unless `--development_service 0` is specified, subMG will always submit to the test server.
+Unless `--development-service 0` is specified, subMG will always submit to the test server.

 ## Study Object
 `Study` is used synonymously with `project` here.
 Before you can submit data using subMG, you need to have a `Study` object (= a project) in your ENA account.
 If you intend to submit annotation data, you will also need a [locus tag prefix](https://ena-docs.readthedocs.io/en/latest/faq/locus_tags.html).
 You can create both through the ENA webin portal on the [production server](https://www.ebi.ac.uk/ena/submit/webin/login) or the [development server](https://wwwdev.ebi.ac.uk/ena/submit/webin/login).
 Be aware that if you create the `Study` object on the production server, it can take up to 24h hours until it is available on the development server.
 This can cause test submissions to fail.